altehex/dwmstackdeck/README.md

 TO-DO: add demo gif

 ## Usage
 Press `Mod+S` to enable the layout, you'll see the `M|S` symbol on the bar.
-Flip the windows as usual with `Mod+J` and `Mod+K`.
-If no windows in master stack, all the windows will be fullscreen as in monocle mode.
+Flip windows as usual with `Mod+J` and `Mod+K`.
+If no windows in master stack, all windows will be fullscreen as in monocle mode.
 Only one master window is allowed(but i think i'll change that).

 ## Installation
 ```bash